josephkerkhof/josephkerkhof/README.md

-### Hi there 👋 I’m Joseph, a software engineer by day ☀️, a software engineer by night 🌛.
+### Hi there 👋 I’m Joseph, a software engineer by day ☀️, and a software engineer by night 🌛.
 Saved by grace thru faith.

 - 🔭 I’m currently working at [Prodege](https://www.prodege.com/) on the [CouponCause](https://couponcause.com/) team using the awesome [Laravel](https://github.com/laravel/laravel) framework.
 - 🌱 I’m currently interested in learning more about Ruby and Rust.